espocrm/espocrm/.github/CONTRIBUTING.md

 ## Issues

-When reporting a possible bug, please provide detail steps so that we will be able to reproduce the issue.
-Please try not to use phrases like "very big bug", "huge issue", "useless feature", etc. No need to use exclamation marks as well.
+When reporting a possible bug, provide detail steps so that we will be able to reproduce the issue.
+Try not to use phrases like "very big bug", "huge issue", "useless feature", etc. No need to use exclamation marks as well.

+Steps to reproduce should be clear and unambiguous.

 Note that we don't provide developer help or any kind of support on GitHub.
 For this, please use our [forum](https://forum.espocrm.com).